- Written by Dr.Mehmet Demircioglu

 A hotel and transfer can make the trip easier, but they do not replace medical planning.
 If you are flying soon after surgery, you must protect the grafts from accidental contact, sun, sweating, rushing through the airport after a hair transplant, and poor sleep.
 You must also understand how to wash your scalp correctly once you are back home.

-Many patients underestimate how tired they feel after travel.
+Many people underestimate how tired they feel after travel.
 Even when pain is mild, the combination of surgery, sleep position, airport movement, and emotional alertness can make the first days feel heavier than expected.

 If your work requires you to be mentally sharp immediately after returning from Turkey, plan carefully.
 If you land late at night and join an important meeting the next morning, you may be medically safe, but not mentally rested.